spex-xray/spex-help/source/reference/commands/ascdump.rst

 | ``ascdump file #a1 #i1 #i2 #a2`` : As above, but output written to a
   file with its name given by the parameter #a1.
 The suffix ".asc" will be appended automatically to this filename.
+| ``ascdump set range #r1: unit #a1`` : Set the output energy range for the ascii
+  output of: con, clin, lev, line, pop, tcon, tcl, tlin, tran.
+| ``ascdump set flux #r1`` : Set the minimum line flux/tau to display in the
+  ascii output of: line, tlin and tran.

 .. warning:: Any existing files with the same name will be overwritten.
 .. warning:: Sorting only possible for the line and tran options.